socketio/socket.io/README.md

   - Fired after `drain` event of transport if writeBuffer is empty
 - `upgradeError`
   - Fired if an error occurs with a transport we're trying to upgrade to.
+- `upgrade`
+  - Fired upon upgrade success, after the new transport is set

 #### Methods